jemimaabu/random-password-generator/README.md

 ## A webpage that generates a random password.

 # How To Use
-1. Type in password length
+1. Type in password length.
 2. Select type of password required (can also generate pins if you select only Numbers)
 3. Generate password.